Master Limited Partnership (MLP) Fraud Attorney: Recover Your MLP Losses

 Common Types of MLP Fraud and Misconduct

-If you suffered MLP losses, your broker or financial advisor may have violated securities laws and FINRA rules.
+If you suffered MLP losses, your broker or financial advisor may have violated securities laws and FINRA conduct rules — most critically FINRA Rule 2111 (suitability) and related provisions of the FINRA Customer Code.
 Our firm investigates the following types of broker misconduct:

 Unsuitable Recommendations